Home

 By practicing the basic code we help children accomplish some critical learning objectives essential to establishing reading fluency.
 Children learn:

-You would not enroll your child in algebra class prior to them mastering basic math facts would you?
-This answer is obvious, yet just about any book used to teach reading in our kindergarten and first grade classrooms is filled with advanced code and multi-syllabic words.
-Teachers, check out your earliest guided reading books and you will see what we are talking about.
+You wouldn't enroll your child in algebra class prior to teaching them math facts would you?
+This answer is obvious yet just about any book used to teach reading in our kindergarten and first grade classrooms is filled with advanced code and multisyllabic words.
+Teachers, look at your earliest guided reading books and you will see exactly what we mean.

 When children read these books without being taught good decoding skills they are forced to rely on their memories, picture cues, repetitive text, wild guesses and other poor reading behaviors to gain fluency.
 Eventually, these supports and reading strategies in the absence of good code knowledge fail them.